Postgraduate loans (PGL) for taught and research master’s students

 - via distance learning.

-The UK repayment threshold will be £21,000 in tax year 2020/21.
+The UK repayment threshold will be £21,000 in the tax year 2020/21.
 Repayment amounts will be 6% of income above the relevant threshold.
 Students also repaying undergraduate student loans will repay both concurrently (total of 15% deduction from salary).

 Interest will accrue at a rate of RPI +3%.